© Copyright OYC 2021. All Rights Reserved.

 Our goal is to provide youth who have experienced foster care a viable pathway to their long-term career goals.

-young adults reached across 3 campaigns
+young adults and practitioners reached across 139 trainings and convenings

-convenings connecting young adults to system leaders
+convenings connecting young adults who experienced foster care to systems leaders